Safe Communication Around Intimacy: How Do You Talk About Closeness Without Creating More Distance?

 Signs Communication Around Intimacy Is No Longer Feeling Safe

-Sometimes the biggest clue is not what is said, but what keeps happening every time the topic comes up.
+Sometimes the biggest clue is not what is said, but what keeps happening every time the conversation comes up.

 Common signs include: